drishangupta/AI_Hackathon_Finder/PROJECT_STORY.md

 - **Corporate Integration**: Enterprise dashboards for talent acquisition teams
 - **Global Expansion**: Multi-language support and regional platform coverage

-**Long-term Vision**: Transform Hackathon Hunter into the definitive platform for developer opportunity discovery, expanding beyond hackathons to include conferences, job opportunities, grants, and collaborative projects.
+**Long-term Vision**: Transform FindAthon Prime into the definitive platform for developer opportunity discovery, expanding beyond hackathons to include conferences, job opportunities, grants, and collaborative projects.
 Our deployed autonomous discovery engine is already revolutionizing how professionals stay informed about opportunities.

-The future of opportunity discovery is autonomous, intelligent, and adaptive—and Hackathon Hunter is already here, deployed and leading the way.
+The future of opportunity discovery is autonomous, intelligent, and adaptive—and FindAthon Prime is already here, deployed and leading the way.